4dn-dcic/torb/README.md

 Workflows: used in `ff_deploy_staging`

 Provide input with `dest_env` to create a new Elasticsearch (ES) instance with the given identifier.
 Can optionally use `force_new_es` to always create a new ES instance, but this should probably not be used, as creating an ES instance by hand is usually the way to go.
+Updates `id` and `type` in event JSON to coordinate with `waitfor` Lambda.

 ### create_rds
 Lambda function name: `create-rds`.
 [Link](./torb/create_rds/).